ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 1. The user initiates the upload process for a given single file (can be looped or batched):
    - The Connector contacts the WPS and exchanges the WPAT for a WOT.
    - The Connector calls the UCS's `POST /contexts/{context_id}/uploads/` endpoint.
-The request body includes the unencrypted checksum, the file alias (or whichever naming element is used to match the file with the metadata content), and possibly further information.
+The request body includes the unencrypted checksum, the file alias, and possibly further information.
 The ID of the `UploadContext` is included in the WOT.
    - The UCS ensures it doesn't already have a completed `FileUpload` for the same file, then adds the `FileUpload` to the associated `UploadContext`.
    - The UCS initiates a multipart upload for the file.
    - The UCS publishes upsertion events to Kafka for both the `FileUpload` and `UploadContext` objects, and returns an HTTP response to the Connector indicating